wkrzemien/wkrzemien.github.io/_pages/software.md

 More on the Message Queue implementation in DIRAC can be found [here](https://www.epj-conferences.org/articles/epjconf/pdf/2019/19/epjconf_chep2018_03018.pdf).
 Some information on the concept of the distributed agents called Pilots is given [here](https://iopscience.iop.org/article/10.1088/1742-6596/898/9/092024).
-The list of the main contributors to DIRAC code can be found under this [link](https://github.com/DIRACGrid/DIRAC/blob/integration/AUTHORS.rst).

 ---
 # Other staff